-This web site will support a book I am working on that is titled Teaching Macroeconomics with Microsoft Excel®.
-It will be a resource for professors, explaining how the Excel files on this web site can be used in a variety of ways to help students learn.
+This book is a resource for professors.
+It explains how the Excel files on this web site can be used in a variety of ways to help students learn.

 And what about the book itself?
-It is for professors, not students.
-The book will enable the professor to get a quick, overall view of what is in each Excel workbook and has suggestions for teaching the material.
+It is for teachers, not students.
+The book will enable professors to get a quick, overall view of what is in each Excel workbook and has suggestions for teaching the material.
 It will make little sense to students and non-economists, but should enable an instructor interested in moving beyond chalk-and-talk to experiment and improve his teaching.

 For more on how I use Excel to teach Economics, please visit my Econ Excel page.